cETH Whitepaper

 rollback_bufferHow far to roll back on reorgMiss divergence edgesSlower recovery

-max_chunk_sizeeth_getLogs chunkingRPC failures/timeoutsMore RPC calls
+max_chunk_sizeeth_getLogs chunkingRPC failures / timeoutsMore RPC calls

-processing timeoutAlert threshold for stuck messagesAlert fatigueSlow detection
+processing_timeoutAlert threshold for stuck messagesAlert fatigueSlow detection

-6 Security Considerations
+6. Security Considerations

 • The relayer is a single point of control; access and key management are critical.